JihadDocker/Flex-Library-App/README.md

-###FLEX Library Management System
+### FLEX Library Management System
-This flex library management system project is from my job application coding scratch and I developed it in advanced.
+This is an responsive & flexible library management system project from my recent job application coding scratch and I developed it in advanced at home.
 Hope you like it.
 No yet perfect...
+Improve it..

 Implemented with PHP, Bootstrap(Flat UI), Apache, HTML.

 # Installations